jundalisay/spblist/content/en/research/kepler/harmony/book-1/intro2.md

 If the Pythagoreans put forward the same teaching as mine and hid their doctrine by wrapping it up in words then Ramus would not say what he said.
 - In this way, the Copernican 'world' would be found in Aristotle himself
-- Ramus would then be wrong to falsely refute Coernicus under other names, as they called the Sun, Fire, and the Moon the Counter Earth
+- Ramus would then be wrong to falsely refute Copernicus under other names, as they called the Sun, Fire, and the Moon the Counter Earth

 Suppose that:
 - the disposition of the orbits of the Pythagoreans and Copernicus were the same